Stacked butter mochi on a white ceramic plate.

 Can I make this recipe in two 8×8-inch baking pans?

-Yes, you can either use two 8×8-inch baking pans or cut the recipe ingredients in half to make one 8×8-inch baking pan.
+You can use two 8×8-inch baking pans or cut the recipe ingredients in half to make one 8×8-inch baking pan.

 How can I make a small portion?

-• Give half of freshly baked butter mochi to neighbors, friends, and family.
-They will love you and wait for your next delivery of butter mochi!
+1) Share the love: Give half of the freshly baked butter mochi to neighbors, friends, or family—they’ll love you for it and look forward to your next batch.

-Thaw overnight in the refrigerator or at room temperature.
-Microwave for 5-10 seconds before serving.
+To thaw: Leave in the refrigerator overnight or at room temperature.

 Can I use other types of milk instead of evaporated milk?

-Yes!
-As I explained in my post earlier, many recipes online use whole or reduced milk to make butter mochi instead of evaporated milk.
+Although I have not tried it, many recipes online use whole or reduced milk instead of evaporated milk to make butter mochi.
 Evaporated milk makes the batter creamier and thicker than regular whole milk.
-We don’t keep whole milk in my house so I like using evaporated milk for this recipe as I can keep one can of both evaporated milk and coconut milk in my pantry all the time, and when I feel like I want to make butter mochi, I can quickly make it.
+We don’t keep whole milk in my house, so I like using evaporated milk for this recipe.
+I can keep cans of both evaporated milk and coconut milk in my pantry all the time, and when I feel like I want to make butter mochi, I can quickly make it.

 Butter Mochi